By Ken Dilanian

 Brought into battle in a backpack

 Weighing just five and a half pounds including its small warhead, the Switchblade can be brought into battle in a backpack and can fly up to seven miles to hit a target.
-The 300 model is designed to kill individuals, while a larger version, the 600, can destroy armored vehicles.
+The 300 models are designed to kill individuals, while a larger version, the 600, can destroy armored vehicles.
 AeroVironment is not yet allowed to show the bigger one to the public.

 They are called “Switchblade” because their blade-like wings spring out on launch.